SSGS Constitution 2019 (As approved by AGM August 2019).

 The object of the society is to enable male amateur golfers to engage in competitive golf throughout the year and to encourage and promote the interests of the game in general.

-Membership shall be open to male amateur golfers who are members of recognised golf clubs and who have attained the age of 50, subject to election by the Committee.
+Membership shall be open to male amateur golfers who are members of recognised golf clubs which are affiliated to their own National Golf Union and who have attained the age of 50, subject to election by the Committee.
 The maximum certified handicap for admission will be at the discretion of the Committee.

 The Annual Subscription shall be fixed in General Meeting and shall be due for payment along with the entry fee for the member's first event of the season.
 Subscriptions are geared to cover administrative costs only.

 The Committee shall have power to elect to Honorary Life Membership such persons they consider have merited the honour for special service or unique distinction, such persons shall continue to have all the privileges of membership.

 - HONORARY PRESIDENT AND HONORARY VICE PRESIDENTS

 These positions were approved from the floor at the 2009 Annual General Meeting and are permanent, subject to counter- motion at an Annual General or Special General Meeting or by resignation from the post by either party.
 The Honorary President and Vice Presidents are entitled to attend any committee meeting in an advisory capacity thus aiding continuity of the business of The Society.